CEETL faculty development events are open to all lecturer and T/TT faculty and those who support them, including staff and administrators:

 CEETL Happy Hour Workshops showcase the innovative, inclusive and engaging pedagogies of the CEETL faculty fellows.
 Participants engage in convivial imbibing while learning about and reflecting on teaching.
 Wine, Beer, Non-Alcoholic Beverages and Snacks Provided!

 Open Classrooms: Teaching as a Specta(c)tor Sport is an opportunity for faculty to learn more about their own teaching and learning by either hosting or visiting colleagues to observe teaching practices using a non-evaluative frame.
 CEETL hopes to encourage more public discourse about teaching and learning by inspiring faculty to discover and celebrate the extraordinary in the ordinary and the revelatory in the mundane.
 The only rules for participating are that you host visitors or enter classrooms with an open attitude and a commitment to learn from your experience.
 Participants are invited to an ice cream social the following week to informally share their experiences with each other.

-CEETL will host a First Year Pedagogies for Inclusive Excellence (FY-PIE) Institute on May 30-31, 2019, for which eligible faculty will be compensated.
-We invite instructors (lecturer faculty, tenured/tenure track faculty and graduate teaching associates) of record for AY 2018-2020 for any of the following courses: Oral Communication, Written English Communication, Critical Thinking, Quantitative Reasoning, and First Year Experience, Life-long Learning & Self-Development.
-Follow this link to register for the FY PIE Summer Institute.
+CEETL will host a First Year Pedagogies for Inclusive Excellence (FY-PIE) Institute on January 16th & 17th, 2020, for which eligible faculty will be compensated.
+We invite instructors (lecturer faculty, tenured/tenure track faculty and graduate teaching associates) of record for Spring, Summer or Fall 2020 for any of the following courses: Oral Communication, Written English Communication, Critical Thinking, Quantitative Reasoning, and First Year Experience, Life-long Learning & Self-Development.
+Follow this link to register for the 2020 Winter FY PIE Institute.